 Asking good questions is a super important skill when writing software.
 I’ve gotten way better at it over the years (to the extent that it’s something my coworkers comment on a lot).
 Here are a few guidelines that have worked well for me!

-To start out – I’m actually kind of a big believer in asking dumb questions or questions that aren’t “good”.
+I’m actually kind of a big believer in asking dumb questions or questions that aren’t “good”.
 I ask people kind of dumb questions all the time, questions that I could have answered with Google or by searching our codebase.
 I mostly try not to, but sometimes I do it anyway and I don’t think it’s the end of the world.

 So this list of strategies isn’t about “here are all the things you have to do before asking a question, otherwise you are a bad person and should feel bad, but rather “here are some things that have helped me ask better questions and get the answers I want!”.